-Baseball’s Home Run Derby a popular summer event
+Baseball’s Home Run Derby proves a popular summer event

 NEW YORK (AP) — Baseball’s All-Star game is fading as a midsummer television attraction, but the adjunct Home Run Derby is becoming popular in its own right.

 The Nielsen company says a little more than 8 million people watched Tuesday’s All-Star game on Fox, enough to be the second-most popular thing on television after “America’s Got Talent” last week.
-The derby where sluggers flex their muscles a day before the game was televised on ESPN and reached a respectable 5.4 million viewers.
+The derby where sluggers flex their muscles a day before the game was televised on ESPN and reached 5.4 million viewers.

 New York Mets rookie Pete Alonso won the Home Run Derby.
 The American League took the All-Star game.